guoliveira/hashcode_challenge/code/README.md

 ## Development
-To be able to get a good and working version in Python it was developed a first draft in a (Jupyter Notebook.)[portuguese_cities.ipynb]
+To be able to get a good and working version in Python it was developed a first draft in a [Jupyter Notebook.](portuguese_cities.ipynb)
-The working version of the script is present in this Python file.
+The working version of the script is present in this [Python file.](hash_code_cities.py)

 [Back to main](https://github.com/guoliveira/hashcode_challenge)